cyrildiagne/kuda/README.md

 ## Serverless GPU inference

-Kuda builds on [Knative](#) to allocate cloud GPUs only when there is traffic to your app.
+Kuda builds on [Knative](https://knative.dev) to allocate cloud GPUs only when there is traffic.

 This is ideal when you want to share ML projects online without keeping expensive GPUs allocated all the time.

-It tries to reduce cold starts time (gpu nodes allocation and service instanciation) as much possible and to tries manage cooldown times intelligently.

 ## Turn any model into a serverless API

-Kuda deploys APIs as a docker containers, so you can use any language, any framework, and there is no library to import in your code.
+Kuda deploys APIs as containers, so you can use any language, any framework, and there is no library to import in your code.

 All you need is a Dockerfile.